Sally Hemings: Jefferson–Hemings controversy

 A caricature showing Thomas Jefferson and Sally Hemings as chickens, titled "A philosophic cock"; created circa 1804 and attributed to James Akin.

 The Jefferson–Hemings controversy is the question of whether Jefferson impregnated Sally Hemings and fathered any or all of her six children of record.
-There were rumors as early as the 1790s.
+There were rumors of this as early as the 1790s.
 Jefferson's sexual relationship with Hemings was first publicly reported in 1802 by one of Jefferson's enemies, a political journalist named James T. Callender, after he noticed several light-skinned enslaved people at Monticello.
 He wrote that Jefferson "kept, as his concubine, one of his own slaves" and had "several children" by her.
 After that the story became widespread, spread by newspapers and by Jefferson's Federalist opponents.

 Jefferson himself is never recorded to have publicly denied this allegation.
 However, several members of his family did.
 In the 1850s, Jefferson's eldest grandson, Thomas Jefferson Randolph, said that Peter Carr, a nephew of Jefferson, had fathered Hemings' children, rather than Jefferson himself.
 This information was published and became the common wisdom, with major historians of Jefferson denying Jefferson's paternity of Hemings' children for the next 150 years.

 In the late 20th century, historians began re-analyzing the body of evidence.
 In 1997, Annette Gordon-Reed published a book, Thomas Jefferson and Sally Hemings: An American Controversy, that analyzed the historiography of the debate, demonstrating how historians since the 19th century had accepted early assumptions.
 They favored Jefferson family testimony while criticizing Hemings family testimony as "oral history", and failed to note all the facts.

 A consensus began to emerge after the results of a DNA analysis, commissioned in 1998 by Daniel P. Jordan, president of the Thomas Jefferson Foundation, which operates Monticello as a house museum and archive.
 The DNA evidence showed no match between the Carr male line, proposed for more than 150 years as the father(s), and the one Hemings descendant tested.
 It did show a match between the Jefferson male line and the Eston Hemings descendant.